Radon Testing: It’s Someone Else’s Problem, Not Mine. Right?

-About the author.
-I am a NJ Licensed Home Inspector.
-I am the owner and Senior Inspector at Regal Home Inspections, LLC.
-I have been a volunteer Emergency Medical Technician for over 20 years and was a member of the Colts Neck, NJ Board of Health and was Chairman of that Board for 2008 and 2009.
+My name is Frank J. Delle Donne, and I am a NJ Licensed Home Inspector.
+I am the co-owner and Inspector at Regal Home Inspections, LLC.
+My son and co-owner, Brian, works with me and he’s also a licensed home inspector, radon measurement technician and he’s licensed to test for lead paint.
+I was a volunteer Emergency Medical Technician for over 26 years and was a member (Now retired) of the Colts Neck, NJ Board of Health and was Chairman of that Board for 2008 and 2009.
 During my studies to become a Home Inspector and earning my NJ Certification to be a Radon Measurement Technician I learned a great deal about Radon and felt compelled to share that information in a manner that is easy to understand and increases awareness.
 Every home in New Jersey should be tested for Radon on a regular basis.
+The, “Action Level” where mitigation is required is 4.0pCi/L. That’s “Pico Curries per liter” of air which is the measurement of radioactivity.
+I’ve had many above 4.0.
+Some in the low double digits such as 10+, 20+, 30+ (None in the 40s) but 50+ and even a 317!

 The federal Environmental Protection Agency (EPA) has been leading the effort to make citizens aware of radon and closer to home, the NJ Department of Environmental Protection (NJ-DEP) has been following suit.
 Please read our earlier post for general information about radon.
 This piece is intended to point out that a radon problem may be closer to home than you think.